bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 noremap <C-q> :confirm qall<CR>
 ```

-In terminal Vim this mapping does not work, one needs to launch Vim via `stty
+In terminal Vim this mapping does not work unless one launches Vim via `stty
 -ixon && vim`.
 This prevents the terminal from freezing/unfreezing with the
 *Control-s/Constrol-q* key combinations.

-However, in Neovim, one does not need to do anything special.
+However, in Neovim, it is not necessary to do anything special.
-*Control-s/Constrol-q* mappings are available for use however you see fit.
+*Control-s/Constrol-q* mappings are available for use however you see fit, no
+special `stty` magic is needed.

 *Alt* based mappings
 --------------------